Grinder Pump Buyer's Guide

-Like an over-sized garbage disposal, grinder pumps shred and cut through debris contained in your home's wastewater.
+Like over-sized garbage disposals, grinder pumps shred and cut through debris contained in your home's wastewater.

 They feature a steel blade that grinds most solids to a pulp to help prevent blockage.
 Grinder pumps can also be used for high head and very long horizontal discharge runs.
 If you're having trouble with your sewage pump clogging, a grinder pump may be just what you need.

 This decision should be based on your intended application.
 Most residential applications will require an automatic pump unless there's a control panel and or box already in place.
 Basically, the automatic grinder pumps are "turn-key" ready to be installed, whereas manual grinders require some sort of switching mechanism and control panel to operate.

 If you're replacing your residential sewage pump with a grinder pump, an automatic model is your best bet.
 This can simply be swapped out and start working.
 If you're replacing a commercial grinder pump, you should determine if your current system has a control panel.
 Non-automatic grinder pumps are typically used with systems that feature a control panel.

 If you're not using a control panel, a float switch or an electric-powered piggy-back switch will be necessary for the pump to run when required.